cowgill/spamhaus/README.md

 ## Spamhaus DROP List ##
 A shell script that grabs the latest Spamhaus DROP List and adds it to iptables.
-We use this on our Ubuntu proxy server at AppThemes.
+We use this (among other tools) on our Ubuntu proxy server at [AppThemes](http://www.appthemes.com/) to cut down on spam and other malicious activity.

 ## Usage ##
 Place the script somewhere on your server.